-Video Shows Man Repeatedly Ramming, Jumping on Top of Car in Road Rage Incident
+UPDATE: Video Shows Man Repeatedly Ramming, Jumping on Top of Car in Road Rage Incident

 Guinn is still wondering why it happened.
 "What was he going through?
 Why would he do that?
 We don't know."

 Police say the investigation shows the man was likely under the influence of narcotics.
-He hasn't been identified because he was taken to the hospital for evaluation.
-Once he's released he will be booked into jail on felony assault and vandalism charges.
+He was taken to the hospital for evaluation and was booked into jail on felony assault and vandalism charges.